emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Allow EMQ X Broker to force the QoS level of the message upgrading to the subscribed QoS level when publishing the message.
+Allow EMQX Broker to force the QoS level of the message upgrading to the subscribed QoS level when publishing the message.